gauravk-optimus/testpoc/README.md

 * Download Windows Application Driver installer from https://github.com/Microsoft/WinAppDriver/releases and install it on Windows 10 machine where your application under test is installed
 * Run 'WinAppDriver.exe' from the installation directory (E.g. C:\Program Files (x86)\Windows Application Driver) as administrator
-* Windows Application Driver will then be running on the test machine listening to requests on the default IP address and port (127.0.0.1:4723)
+* Windows Application Driver will run on the test machine listening to requests on the default IP address and port (127.0.0.1:4723)

 ### Following are the steps to run sample tests